 In any academic research setting, there is a high likelihood that foreign students and researchers will be participating in research, and this raises the possibility of an export control issue arising from Deemed Exports.
-A deemed export is the transfer of a controlled technology to foreign persons, usually in the United States, where the transfer falls under the export control regulations because the transfer is "deemed" to be to the country where the person is a resident or a citizen.
+A deemed export is the transfer of controlled technology to foreign persons, usually in the United States, because the transfer is "deemed" to be to the country where the person is a resident or a citizen.
 Examples of how such technology may be released for export are:

 · Conversations with foreign persons, whether face to face or via telephone or email

 · Collaboration with foreign persons/interns/consultants

 · The application to situations abroad of personal knowledge or technical experience acquired in the United States

 · Access to shared network drive that contains controlled technologies

 For example, transfer of mass spectrometer technology to a Chinese national in the United States may require a license just as if the technology was being shipped to China.
 The transfer is "deemed" to be to China even though all activities take place in the United States.